Factibly/factibly/fc-web/README.md

 In order to auto-generate the types for our GraphQL queries and mutations,

 1. Run `yarn global add apollo --prefix /usr/local` to install apollo globally _if you haven't done so already_
+2. Go to the root directory for this repository on your machine
-2. Run `yarn gen:types` to trigger the Apollo Client codegen script
+3. Run `yarn gen:types` to execute the Apollo Codegen script

 The type definitions are located in the [\_\_generated__](./__generated__/) and [src/gql/\_\_generated__](./src/gql/__generated__/) folders.
 You should _not_ manually change them.